 - Steering wheel button easy access to use as a "push-to-pass" system.
 You can drive normally on low boost and access high boot immediately when required (or when you have traction).
 If you set the scramble seconds to 0, it will return to low boost as soon as the button is released, or you can have it time out after a few seconds. - Throttle switch using a micro-switch on the throttle pedal (like a "kick-down" switch), or a configured output from an aftermarket ECU, you can make the scramble feature activate when the throttle is floored, for an "automatic" version of "push-to-pass" i.e. you get high boost when you need it simply by flooring the throttle. - Brake/handbrake switch you can activate high boost after a certain amount of time has passed during a drag race to aid traction off the line.
 In this case, you would set the scramble boost preset to a lower boost setting for launch, and set the scramble seconds to whatever time you want to engage the high boost setting (i.e. when scramble times out).
 So when you are staging, the brake pedal/handbrake is held and scramble is active on a low boost preset.
 When the brake is released and the run begins, the scramble timer starts and will turn off after the chosen amount of time, reverting back to the original (high) boost preset. - Toggle switch use a toggle (on/off) switch instead of a momentary button (press and release) to keep scramble activated as long as the switch is on.
-This method gives you easy high/low boost selection, and the different coloured illumination on the scramble button gives you a good visual reminder that scamble is active. - Warning light or programmable output from ECU if you have other warning devices such as low water level (for water injection/intercooler spray), or high intake air/water/oil/transmission temperature, you could use such a warning light or programmable ECU output to activate scramble to a lower boost pressure to help protect the engine.
+This method gives you easy high/low boost selection, perhaps useful if you need to fill the car with low octane fuel and the toggle switch gives you a good visual reminder that you're in low boost. - Warning light or programmable output from ECU if you have other warning devices such as a knock light, low water level (for water injection/intercooler spray), high intake air/water/oil/transmission temperature, you could use such a warning light or programmable ECU output to activate scramble to a lower boost pressure to help protect the engine.